Notice of Pre-AIA or AIA Status

 Regarding Claim 7, modified OYAMA makes obvious the multilayered ceramic filtration element of Claim 5.
 OYAMA further discloses the intermediate layer being produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048) having the particle distributions shown in FIGs. 2-4 (circle line 1.5 in FIG. 3, circle line 24 hr in FIG. 4), which reads on the limitation requiring that wherein the second intermediate layer comprises particles with a Z-ratio D90/D10 of up to 3, a particle size of D10 in a range of from 50 to 170 nm and a particle size D90 in the range of from 150 to 350 nm.

 Regarding Claim 9, modified OYAMA makes obvious the multilayered ceramic filtration element of Claim 5.
-OYAMA further discloses the intermediate layer being produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048) having the particle distributions shown in FIG. 4 (square line 0.5 h in FIG. 4), which reads on the limitation requiring that wherein the second intermediate layer comprises particles with a Z-ratio D90/D10 of up to 3, a particle size of D10 in a range of from 50 to 170 nm and a particle size D90 in the range of from 150 to 350 nm.
+OYAMA further discloses the intermediate layer is produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048) with particle distributions shown in FIG. 4 (square line 0.5 h in FIG. 4), which reads on the limitation requiring that wherein the second intermediate layer comprises particles with a Z-ratio D90/D10 of up to 3, a particle size of D10 in a range of from 50 to 170 nm and a particle size D90 in the range of from 150 to 350 nm.

 Claim(s) 11 is/are rejected under 35 U.S.C.
 103 as being unpatentable over OYAMA et al. (US 2005/0172811 A1) in view of ONOZUKA et al. (US 2017/0259214 A1) as applied to Claim 1 above, and further in view of BENFER et al. (Separation and Purification Technology, 2001, 22-23, pg.
 231-237).